top of page

 By the end of the initial media period...

-• Ultimately, the Maker's Mark team surpassed 67% of our total 3-year goals, all within the first 180 days - results that garnered the team a 2002-2003 North American Effie Award for superior marketplace performance
+Ultimately, the Maker's Mark team surpasses 67% of our total 3-year goals, all within the first 180 days - results that garner the team a 2002-2003 North American Effie Award for superior marketplace performance

 POST-SCRIPT: IMITATION - THE MOST SINCERE FORM OF FLATTERY

-Click on the image (right), take a look at the ads, and see what you think:
+Click on the image (right), take a look at the ads.
+See what you think:

 Of course, if you can't beat 'em...buy 'em.
 Maker's Mark would be purchased by Beam's holding company less than five years later.